Mon Jan 2021

 Your goal for your marketing agency could be:

 You shouldn’t give an agency a financial goal, such as increased sales by 25%.
-There are far too many factors that go into a sale that are out of the control of the agency – Product design, prices, shipping cost, poor basket design, website downtime, inactive salespeople, market share.
+There are far too many factors that go into a sale that are out of the control of the agency – Product design, prices, shipping cost, poor basket, website downtime, inactive salespeople, market share.
 If you want the agency to raise sales, ensure you hire a CRO specialist on top of other marketing channel experts.

 You’ll need a little bit of information about your company before you approach agencies.
 You may want to prepare: